How much to charge for website redesign? Find the right cost of website redesignBy Solange Messier

 - Future maintenance

-You’ll charge for ongoing maintenance of a site separately from the redesign itself.
+You’ll charge for ongoing hosting and maintenance of a site separately from the redesign itself.
 Nonetheless, it’s a good idea to think about that while you and the client are designing the new site in order to set expectations.
 You should know how much to charge for website design and maintenance ahead of time.

 Setting the website redesign price